 Social media networks are expensive to operate.
-According to some sources, Microsoft alone has more than 1.6 computers (servers) in operation in their data centers.
+According to some sources, Microsoft alone has more than 1.6 million computers (servers) in operation in their data centers.
 Amazon and Alibaba are probably around the same size, Facebook is probably a bit smaller, and Google is probably much larger.
 Even a “smaller” media network, such as Twitter or LinkedIn, require running hundreds of thousands of computers in large-scale data centers.

 These data centers are not cheap to build or run.
 Data center analyst João Marques forecast in 2017 that data centers might consume 1/5th of the world’s power output by 2025.
 The centers require massive power handling systems, cooling systems, network infrastructure (computer networking equipment), miles of optical cabling, and—the most expensive asset—hundreds, thousands, or tens of thousands of employees.
 Where does the money come from to pay for all of this?

 The money comes from these social networks’ ability to shape the market in ways that benefit the companies that pay them for a chance to tap into them.
 This power is the easiest to wield with a single person or organization that has lots of influence, that is, followers.
 So the shape of the social media is driven by their need to build the influence networks on the one side and find those who will pay to tap in on the other.